InzamamRahaman/simple-tcp-example/README.md

 python client/main.py
 ```

-Both the client and server use .json files for configuration (both named config.js)
+The client and the server use the .json files client_config.json and server_config.json respectively for configuration.

-## TODO

-1. Create Config object for client programme.
-2. Document server and client further.
+The accepted properties of the configuration files are detailed in the READMEs of their respecitive folders.

 ## License